0xjbb/portscanner/README.md

 # PortScanner Module

-This is a portscanner module for Go, I wrote this for another project i'm working on.
+This is a port scanner module for Go, I wrote this for another project i'm working on.

 ## Getting Started